nicodoggie/bastion-falls/site/content/locations/port-surrey-on-the-brams.md

 interests.
 A sophisticated communications center ensures reliable contact with vessels throughout Seneran waters, while senior staff reside in protected quarters within the complex.
-The facility also incorporates the notorious Splits prison and the carefully managed the Keelswood reserve.
+The facility also incorporates the notorious Splits prison, the carefully managed the Keelswood reserve, and the Liaison Office of the Treaty of Turain Organization.

 ### Defensive Infrastructure